pavelnovikau/triple_submit/README.md

 - **Dark/Light Themes**: Customize the extension's appearance
 - **Multi-Language Support**: Available in English, Spanish, Chinese, Arabic, Portuguese, French, German, Japanese, Italian, and Russian
 - **Browser Compatibility**: Works with Chrome, Edge, and Arc browsers
+- **Enhanced Text Entry**: In alternative mode, single Enter inserts line breaks in text fields instead of submitting forms

 ### Operation Modes
 - **Normal Mode**: Counts consecutive Enter key presses and only allows submission when the required number is reached.
 Best for most websites and compatible with standard forms.
-- **Alternative Mode**: Uses a different technique to detect and prevent form submissions, blocking standard Enter key submissions until the required number is reached.
-Better for complex web applications and recommended for Shift+Enter key combinations.
+- **Alternative Mode**: Uses a different technique to detect and prevent form submissions:
+  - Multiple Enter key presses (reaching the required count) submit the form
+  - Single Enter key press inserts a line break in text fields
+  - Shift+Enter always acts as a single submission shortcut
+  - Better for complex web applications and text-heavy interfaces

 ## Installation